lukemassa/clilog/README.md

 E 2025/06/22 22:04:37.820 could not read config file
 ```

-If color is enabled, the timestamp and log level will be colorized based on severity.
+By default, the timestamp will be colorized based on severity.

 ## Log Levels